How to See Italy and Austria in 2 Weeks Solo

 Salzburg 2 Day Itinerary and Travel Guide

 Want information on getting around Salzburg, where to stay, what to see and do, and where to eat?
 Even on a budget for 100 Euros a day, or less, including accommodations?
-Check out my ultimate Salzburg on a Budget Guide with 2-Day Itinerary sure to please any traveler.
+Check out my ultimate Salzburg in 2 Days Itinerary sure to please any traveler.

 Vienna: Days 9 – 12